 - contemporary culture, eg music, film, TV and fashion

 Businesses can benefit by simply being in the proximity of a cultural or a heritage location, building or an event.
 They can also take a more proactive approach and integrate cultural and heritage experiences in their new and existing tourism products.

 Screen tourism is on the rise.
-Boosted by the success of HBO’s Game of Thrones, and productions such as Philomena and The Fall, screen tourism is making a lasting impact on the local Northern Ireland economy and presents local businesses with a wealth of new opportunities.
+Boosted by the success of HBO’s Game of Thrones, and productions such as Line of Duty and The Fall, screen tourism is making a lasting impact on the local Northern Ireland economy and presents local businesses with a wealth of new opportunities.
 To find out more about screen tourism opportunities, see screen tourism.

-Northern Ireland has a strong music offering, from traditional music in pubs and festivals, to more contemporary music which has taken centre stage at key events in the Northern Ireland cultural calendar.
+Northern Ireland has a strong music offering, from traditional music in pubs and festivals, to more contemporary music which has taken centre stage at key events.
 There is also has a wide range of music venues from small intimate sites, to large facilities which can host major international acts.